flyrok/array_coherence/README.md

 Compute the Coherence Squared between a suite of SAC files.

 ### Purpose/Scope ###
-This script computes the coherence of an between signal between a set of seismic array elements.
-The data is expected to be in SAC format, and several header vales are required to be set.
-The values are, at minimum, stla,stlo,evla,evlo
+This script computes the coherence of an event signal between a set of seismic array elements.
+The data are expected to be in SAC format, and several header vales need to be set.
+The values are, at minimum, *stla,stlo,evla,evlo*, and some time reference *(e.g. a,t0,o)*.
+Although the header value (*b*) may also be used.

+This version only usesscipy.coherence, which uses Welch's method to estimate the spectra.
+The multitaper estimation method is currently turned off.

-The script makes a series of plots:
+The script makes a suite of plots:
-1. record section sorted by distance of all the data
+1. A record section of each time series sorted by distance, along with the array beam
-2. The Two-Station coherence as a function of frequency
+2. The Two-Station coherence as a function of frequency for each station pair
-3. The Coherence as a function of interstation distance as specific
+3. The Coherence as a function of interstation distance at specific
    frequency values.

 ## Install ##